Unceas/learning-ai-from-scratch/README.md

 - Built logistic regression classification project with CSV input
 ### Day 47
 - Added accuracy evaluation and visualization to classification project
+### Day 48
+- Added feature scaling using normalization for improved model training

 > 📅 Progress is updated daily with new notes, code, and experiments.